Where to Eat in Palm Springs for an Elegant Night Out

 Hand-cut steaks from several different countries are treated in the dry-aging room for anywhere from 21 to 65 days.
 The extensive list of sauces includes horseradish cream, chimichurri, bleu cheese, and bearnaise.
 Seasonal specials might include braised lamb shank over celery root purée or Atlantic scallops with red pepper risotto.
 A curated wine list and reimagined cocktail classics are perfect complements to the robust fare and decadent desserts.

-Elegant restaurants are just the tip of the iceberg of things to do in Palm Springs.
-Book a stay at Desert Oasis by Welk Resorts to experience the many other fine things the area has to offer.
+Elegant restaurants are just the tip of the iceberg of things to do and where to eat in Palm Springs.
+Book a stay at Welk Resorts Palm Springs to experience the many other fine things the area has to offer.